kyma-project/kyma/docs/kyma/04-07-use-helm.md

 ## Helm v2

-If you upgraded Kyma to v1.14, you can still access your pre-upgrade Helm v2 configuration and release data using Helm v2 CLI commands.
+If you upgraded Kyma to v1.14, you can still fetch your pre-upgrade Helm v2 configuration and release data using Helm v2 CLI commands.
 Nevertheless, Helm v2 relies on Tiller to govern charts and releases.
 To use Helm v2 CLI, you must establish a secure connection with Tiller by saving the cluster's client certificate, key, and Certificate Authority (CA) to [Helm Home](https://v2.helm.sh/docs/glossary/#helm-home-helm-home) local directory.

 >**NOTE:** Read more about [TLS in Tiller](/components/security/#details-tls-in-tiller).